murphsp1/ppi-css.com/docs/production_readme.markdown

 ## Introduction ##
 This very long article, which might get broken down into multiple posts, walks one through the process of deploying a non-standard Django application on a virtual instance provisioned not from Amazon Web Services but from Google Compute Engine.
 Note that Google Compute Engine is very different from Google App Engine.

 What makes this app "non-standard" is its use of both the numpy and scipy packages to perform fast numeric computations.
 Numpy and SciPy are based on C and Fortran respectively and both have "more" complicated compilation dependencies.
-Binaries may be available in some cases but I was most concerned with

-A quick Googling of deploying these

-While numpy and scipy are both great, they are often problematic as

-General thoughts
+Binaries may be available in some cases but not always for your preferred deployment environmet.
+Most importantly, these two libraries prevented me from deploying my app to either Google App Engine (GAE) or to Heroku.
+Based on limited Googling, I am guessing that I might have been able to deploy (eventually) to Heroku with some extra work but I think the probability of success with GAE would have been even lower.

+In fact, GAE could have been an ideal solution if I had re-architected my app, separating the Django application from the computational code.
+I could have run the Django application on GAE and allowed the app to spin up a GCE instance as needed to perform the numeric computations.
+If the project deadline had not been so tight, I would go down this path for version 2.0.

+## Philosophy ##
-I wrote this for two very particular reasons.
-The first reason is that I believe there is a large gap between available online tutorials that walk you through the deployment of a toy-application and the core documentation that exists for program
+As you will notice, this post is a bit long and I wrote it for two very particular reasons.
+First, I believe that a large gap exists between available online tutorials that walk you through the deployment of a toy-application and the core documentation that exists for programming languages and web frameworks.
+The tutorials are often so simple that they do not prepare you for the pitfalls and mandatory debugging that the novice or expert will often face.
+The core documentation is fantastic for the expert that already has a good understanding of how the larger pieces fit together.
+However, it is often very difficult to formulate the next question one must ask after reading the documention--you simply don't know what you don't know.

-I find that the
-gap in tutorials .. some are too simplistic tech manuals and sdks are too technical and abstract
+Please note that this isn't to disparage the efforts of the tutorial writers or the language documenters in any way (Thank you for your efforts) and I won't speculate on the origins of this divide.

-Second, this is the document I created as I worked my way through this problem. gap in tutorials .. some are too simplistic tech manuals and sdks are too technical and abstract
+Second, this is the document that I created as I worked my way through the deployment.

 Numerous tutorials of various depth and extent describe deploying a Django app into various environments.
 While these tutorials can be helpful, I found their short length somewhat disingenuous

-Also, there is a fundamental disconnect between and the actual process.

 A tutorial, with all steps sequentially laid out in detail, is not representative of how things occur in real life.

 be prepared to go through at least a few iterations ... this changes how you should work and think